ajnisbet/opentopodata/docs/server.md

 ## Windows support

 Unfortunately I don't have access to a Windows machine, to can't promise support on Windows.
-Some users have had issues getting the docker image to run: if this happens to you, it should be possible to run Open Topo Data outide of docker, provided all the dependencies in [requirements.txt](https://github.com/ajnisbet/opentopodata/blob/master/requirements.txt) and [Dockerfile](https://github.com/ajnisbet/opentopodata/blob/master/docker/Dockerfile) are installed.
+Some users have had issues getting the docker image to run: if this happens to you, it should be possible to run Open Topo Data outside of docker, provided all the dependencies in [requirements.txt](https://github.com/ajnisbet/opentopodata/blob/master/requirements.txt) and [Dockerfile](https://github.com/ajnisbet/opentopodata/blob/master/docker/Dockerfile) are installed.